-- 1 To start to write a to-do note, press any key ((1) (2)).
+- 1 To start to write a to-do note, press any key (().
 The editor opens and the cursor blinks after the letters you have keyed in. - 2 Write the task in the Subject field.
-Press () to add special characters. - To set the due date for the task, scroll to the Due date field and key in a date. - To set a priority for the to-do note, scroll to the Priority field and press . - 3 To save the to-do note, press Done. - Note: If you remove all characters and press Done, the previously saved note will be deleted. - To open a to-do note, scroll to it and press - To delete a to-do note, scroll to it and select Options → Delete or press 2. - To restore a to-do note, select Options → Mark as not done.
+Press 🐑 to add special characters. - To set the due date for the task, scroll to the Due date field and key in a date. - To set a priority for the to-do note, scroll to the Priority field and press . - 3 To save the to-do note, press Done. - Note: If you remove all characters and press Done, the previously saved note will be deleted. - To open a to-do note, scroll to it and press - To delete a to-do note, scroll to it and select Options → Delete or press 2. - To mark a to-do note as completed, scroll to it and select Options → Mark as done. - To restore a to-do note, select Options → Mark as not done.